suffolklibraries/sljekyll/_recurrents/broomhill-coffee-morning.md

 ---
 recurrent-title: "Community coffee morning: all welcome"
 recurrent-description: "50p each for coffee and biscuits."
-recurrent-day: first Monday of the month
+recurrent-day: first Tuesday of the month
 recurrent-times: 1030-1130
 recurrent-location: broomhill-library
 recurrent-location-display-name: Broomhill Library